Friend warned police Americans feared missing in Mexico

 “She simply went for a cosmetic surgery, and that’s it.
 That’s all, and this happened to them,” Orange said.

+“She tried calling their cell phones but they sound turned off,” the report states.

-It said the officer gave Orange a phone number for the international bridge in the area and told her to follow-up with criminal investigators on Monday if she hadn’t heard from her friends.
+It said Orange was given a phone number to follow up with criminal investigators on Monday if she hadn’t heard from her friends.

 A Brownsville Police Department spokesperson did not immediately respond to a request for comment Wednesday.
 CNN was the first to report on the police report.
 It's unclear how the FBI, which is leading the investigation on the U.S. side, was first informed of the kidnapping.
 A spokeswoman for the agency had no immediate comment Wednesday.

-Mexican authorities found the group Tuesday in a wooden shack — guarded by a man who was arrested — in the rural Ejido Tecolote area east of Matamoros on the way to part of the Gulf area called "Bagdad Beach," according to the state's chief prosecutor, Irving Barrios.
+Mexican authorities found the group Tuesday in a wooden shack — guarded by a man who was arrested — in the rural Ejido Tecolote area east of Matamoros on the way to the Gulf area called "Bagdad Beach," according to the state's chief prosecutor, Irving Barrios.
 A GoFundMe set up by Brown's family said his relatives hope the "loving son, brother, uncle and friend" gets the "goodbye that he deserves."
-Relatives of the group say they grew up as close friends in the South Carolina town of Lake City, a community of less than 6,000 residents in the state's Pee Dee region.
+Relatives said they grew up as close friends in the South Carolina town of Lake City, a community of less than 6,000 residents in the state's Pee Dee region.
 Family members said they agonized for days while waiting to learn whether their loved ones had survived.
-Lake City leaders called for the community to support the families of the victims, with Mayor Yamekia Robinson sending them her "deepest sympathy."
-"We ask each of you, your friends, your family, your churches, and your communities across the nation to keep us all lifted in your thoughts & prayers as we the City of Lake City and the families grieve the loss and get through this tragic incident together," Robinson said in a statement Wednesday.
+Lake City leaders called for the community to support the victims' families, with Mayor Yamekia Robinson sending them her "deepest sympathy."

+Pastor Herbert Godwin echoed that message during a Wednesday prayer service at Word of God Outreach Ministries that drew about 40 people.
+Four candles were lit for the victims.

+Among the worshippers was Barry Epp, 28, who said he grew up near Woodard and McGee.
+He played football with Brown, who he remembered as a “quiet guy.”
+He recalled Woodard as a good-spirited, friendly jokester.

 —-

 Bleiberg reported from Dallas.
-Julie Watson in San Diego and Acacia Coronado in Austin, Texas, contributed reporting.
-James Pollard is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Watson reported from San Diego.
+Acacia Coronado in Austin, Texas, contributed reporting.
+Pollard is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.